mikerkeating/codeium-1/docs/prompts.md

 ## # Prommpt 8

 Let's add some styling.
 Let's make the issue list and issue details page look like github

+The styling has not shown in the app; please check

+Error fix